Code-Institute-Submissions/MP1-Ewan-James-Music/README.md

 and web browsers.
 This was similar to a testing process created by former student of the Code Institute, Tim Nelson and I re-created and adapted it to work with the contents of my website and testing so as not to copy his work directly.

 Both sheets are in the directory labelled 'testing' in this repository for you to view.
-I have included snippings of the validation test results in the 'testing' folder.
+I have included snippings of the first validation test results in the 'testing' folder prior to completion of the whole site to test that my code structure was correct.

+During testing I noticed that the 'back-to-top' links were not in the centre of the page where I wanted them, so on pages that had a particular parent already for the link I added the declaration 'text-align: center'.
+However, on the downloads page I had to add an extra style attributed to the ID 'feature-two-downloads' which was the parent div for the link in that page.

 ## DEPLOYMENT